 While these steps made economic and administrative sense, their potential effects could not have materialized so quickly.
-Past experience confirms this: Meshaal had previously claimed that a program to "maintain and upgrade military factories and retrain personnel and workers" was already 80 percent complete as far back as 2010.
-Nor have mass layoffs at MOMP factories been reported.
+Past experience confirms this: Meshaal had previously claimed that a program to "maintain and upgrade military factories and retrain personnel and workers" was already 80 percent complete as far back as 2010.60 Nor have mass layoffs at MOMP factories been reported.
 Rather, the reason for the immediate surge in MOMP balance sheets in 2015-2016 was Assar's aggressive drive to win contracts from other government ministries.
-By the start of 2017, he boasted that the MOMP had signed cooperation protocols with "forty entities including twenty-one ministries, several governorates and universities, al-Azhar religious authority, and the Development Company for Egypt's New Rural Areas, Long Live Egypt Fund, the Social Fund for Development, and others."
-Later that year, the deputy head of the NAMP said it had "partnerships in all activities undertaken by the other ministries, ... we provide all their needs."
+By the start of 2017, he boasted that the MOMP had signed cooperation protocols with "forty entities including twenty-one ministries, several governorates and universities, al-Azhar religious authority, and the Development Company for Egypt's New Rural Areas, Long Live Egypt Fund, the Social Fund for Development, and others."61 Later that year, the deputy head of the NAMP said it had "partnerships in all activities undertaken by the other ministries, ... we provide all their needs."62

-Instead of contributing net value added to the national economy, as Assar and other defense industry officials frequently claimed, the MOMP had only shifted its accounts into the black by replacing other economic actors that would otherwise have won public works and procurement contracts.
+Instead of contributing net value added to the national economy, as Assar and other defense industry officials frequently claimed, the MOMP had only shifted its accounts into the black by replacing other economic actors that would otherwise have won public works and

+The MOMP only shifted its accounts into the black by replacing other economic actors that would otherwise have won public works and procurement contracts. procurement contracts.
 This was achieved, thanks not to competitive quality or pricing, but to the powerful political position that the military has enjoyed since 2013.
-In a speech announcing MOMP profits in November 2017, Assar proudly revealed that it had signed memoranda of understanding with thirty-five government ministries, authorities, and governorates (as well as cooperation agreements with thirty-four foreign companies and thirty-two domestic ones) in the preceding year.
-Poaching contracts was the cause of the dramatic increase in turnover for the third year running.
-Famously, the MOMP took over management of the "smart cards" program intended to direct government subsidies toward the poorest sectors in Egypt, but critics note that this has left "77 percent of the top spending bracket [with] smart cards entitling them to subsidized goods, while 82 percent of the poor do not benefit from Egypt's social insurance program, which is plagued by corruption and fraud."
+In a speech announcing MOMP profits in November 2017, Assar proudly revealed that it had signed memoranda of understanding with thirty-five government ministries, authorities, and governorates (as well as cooperation agreements with thirty-four foreign companies and thirty-two domestic ones) in the preceding year.63 Poaching contracts was the cause of the dramatic increase in turnover for the third year running.
+Famously, the MOMP took over management of the "smart cards" program intended to direct government subsidies toward the poorest sectors in Egypt, but critics note that this has left "77 percent of the top spending bracket [with] smart cards entitling them to subsidized goods, while 82 percent of the poor do not benefit from Egypt's social insurance program, which is plagued by corruption and fraud."64